 The sad fact is that the SaSi’s rolly-ball is extremely weak.
 “Mild” would be an overstatement.
 I have to press the toy between my labia and hold it there, hard, if I want to feel the ball moving at all.
 The toy has many ball movement patterns which can be increased or decreased in speed; the problem is, the speeds begin with A Slug’s Pace and end with Sort-of Fast, I Guess.
 It basically feels like a tiny ball massaging my clit with very fickle movements.
 Vibration can be added, and it helps, but SaSi’s sensations are still far too subtle, and its needs as a sex toy far too great.
 Read on and that last part will make sense.
 Maybe.

 Things did not begin well between SaSi and I. When I first attempted to lift the silicone cover for the charging port, I found my blood pressure rising.
-It took a lot of wheedling to get it to come up, and now it takes a lot of wheedling to get it back down.
+It took a lot of wheedling to get it to lift up, and now it takes a lot of wheedling to get it back down.
 Even worse, I found that the charging cord has to be shoved into the hole in just the right way for it to stay connected and charging.
-The SaSi charged for 45 minutes initially; the manual says it normally takes 1 hour and 45 minutes.

 The first time I used the SaSi, I didn’t use the vibration modes at all.
 I spent a long, painful hour focusing on trying to get off.
 I can’t count the number of times I got the rumblings of an orgasm, the very tip of the iceberg, only to have them dissolve quickly into a lack of stimulation.
 It got to the point where rubbing the tip of the toy against my clit sounded more pleasurable than continuing to suffer through the weak-ass ball movements.
 That’s fucked up, people, since I never rub myself with toys.